 Settling down in any of the hotels in Old Town means you are in a great position to have magnificent views of the city skyline.

-Hilton Cologne - A block from Köln S-Bahn station, this upscale city centre hotel is a 4-minute walk from Cologne Cathedral and 7 minutes on foot from the Museum Ludwig.
-Click Here For Latest Prices
+A block from Köln S-Bahn station, this upscale city centre hotel is a 4-minute walk from Cologne Cathedral and 7 minutes on foot from the Museum Ludwig.

-Holiday Inn Express Cologne – City Centre – This newly built a modern hotel is 15 minutes’ walk from the Old Town and less than five minutes’ walk from Poststraße and Severinstraße U-bahn stations, giving access to the city centre to the north and the trade fair to the west.
+This newly built modern hotel is 15 minutes walk from the Old Town and less than five minutes’ walk from Poststraße and Severinstraße U-bahn stations, giving access to the city centre to the north and the trade fair to the west.

-It’s an exceptional hotel place to unwind at the end of a long day and their continental breakfast is a must if you are staying here.
-Click Here For Latest Prices
+It’s an exceptional hotel place to unwind at the end of a long day, and their continental breakfast is a must if you are staying here.

-Hotel Stern am Rathaus - Set in the old town, this contemporary hotel is a 4-minute walk from Cologne Cathedral and a 7-minute walk from Cologne Central train station.
-Great for staying close to Colognes main attractions.
-Click Here For Latest Prices
+Set in the old town, this contemporary hotel is a 4-minute walk from Cologne Cathedral and a 7-minute walk from Cologne Central train station.
+Great for staying close to Cologne’s main attractions.

-Hyatt Regency Cologne – This luxury hotel located directly on the Rhine River with views of the old town and Cologne Cathedral.
+This luxury hotel is located directly on the Rhine River with views of the old town and Cologne Cathedral.
 This is a modern hotel and is great if you are looking for a more luxurious weekend.
-Click Here For Latest Prices

-NH Collection Koln Mediapark – This hotel is in the city centre of Cologne, in the MediaPark close to the Cologne Tower.
-The modern building by architect Jean Novel with a view over the Mediapark Lake and is only 15 minutes’ walk distance from the city centre with its famous Dom.
-Click Here for Latest Prices
+This hotel is in the city centre of Cologne, in the MediaPark close to the Cologne Tower.
+The modern building by architect Jean Nouvel has a view over the Mediapark Lake and is only 15 minutes walk from the city centre with its famous Dom.

-Deutz hosts prominent places such as the Fair-Trade Grounds, where shows like Photkina take place, the Lanxess Arena, and Kennedy Embankment, an area that gives visitors a fantastic view of Cologne’s skyline.
+Deutz hosts prominent places such as the Fair-Trade Grounds, where shows like Photokina take place.
+The Lanxess Arena and Kennedy Embankment is an area that gives visitors a fantastic view of Cologne’s skyline.

 You can lodge in any of the hotels in Deutz as it gives you access to the city centre and many other historical places.

-Three days is more than enough time to spend a long weekend in Cologne Germany as you’ll be able to main attractions in Cologne and even do a day trip to Bonn.
+Three days is more than enough time to spend a long weekend on your Cologne travels. as you’ll be able to see the main attractions in Cologne and even make a day trip to Bonn.

-While it’s nearly impossible to have a feel of everything the city of Cologne promises.
-So, what to do in Cologne Germany?
+It’s nearly impossible to have a feel of everything the city of Cologne promises.
+So, what to do in Cologne this weekend?
 I hear you ask.

-I design this two days in Cologne city break guide to help you find the best places to visit in Cologne, main attractions and some of the top things to see in Cologne.
+I have designed this three days in Cologne city break guide to help you find the best places to visit in Cologne, the main attractions, and some of the top things to see in Cologne.

-Here’s what to see in cologne in 2 days - start your city break to Cologne at the world-famous Cologne Cathedral is an obvious first-stop destination for any visitor.
-With its construction spanning across six centuries, the Cathedral is a really huge structure – like, really huge.
+Start your city break in Cologne at the world-famous Cologne Cathedral as it is an obvious first-stop destination for any visitor.
+With its construction spanning six centuries, the Cathedral is a really huge structure – like, really huge.

-And to this date, it is still the largest church facade in the world.
-You’d have an opportunity to take lots of amazing photos at the cathedral, and with the lighting effects in the building, each photo comes out as unique.
-If you only have one day in Cologne Germany the cathedral is one of the top things you have to see.
+To this date, it is still the largest church facade in the world.
+You’d have an opportunity to take lots of amazing photos at the cathedral.
+With the amazing lighting effects in the building, each photo comes out unique.
+If you only have one day in Cologne, Germany, the cathedral is one of the top things you must see.

-Next up on your 2 days in Cologne, you'll be climbing the gothic Cologne Cathedral!
+Next up on your one day in Cologne itinerary, you’ll be climbing the gothic Cologne Cathedral!

-The staircase starts off as circular stone steps, you eventually you climb to the bell tower where you can see the bell.
+The staircase starts off as circular stone steps, where you eventually climb to the bell tower, where you can see the bell.
 This is where I would suggest you take a rest stop.
-Even though it's an epic climb up the Cathedral it's one of the fun things to do in Cologne.
+Even though it’s an epic climb up the Cathedral, it’s one of the fun things to do in Cologne.

-You keep climbing, eventually arriving at a metal open staircase, the last climb is a tight circular battle to the top.
+Keep climbing until you eventually arrive at a metal open staircase.
+The last climb is a tight circular battle to the top.

-It is a 2-way staircase so when passing someone the up climbers go to the inside where there is no railing to hold on to.
+It is a 2-way staircase, so when passing someone, the climbers going up have to move to the inside where there is no railing to hold on to.